ypollet/Sphaeroptica-1/README.md

 ## Contributing

-We know this project is far from perfect and are working on a 2nd version using web technologies (allowing easier deployment of Sphaeroptica).
+We know this project is far from perfect and are working on a 2nd version using web technologies (allowing easier deployment of Sphaeroptica 1.0).

 We are aware that the architecture of this app is sub-optimal and are also working on it on that iteration.
 Thus, we won't allow Pull Requests now, as it is unnecessary.